A while back I heard some alarming news that one of the 3 credit bureaus, Equifax, had been the victim of a hacking attack.

-It should be noted that freezing your credit is not typically free with the three big agencies, typically placing a freeze costs between $5-10.
+In the past freezing your credit was not typically free with the three big agencies.
+A freeze could cost between $5-10 in most cases.

 Lifting A Credit Freeze

 A credit freeze will remain in place until you ask the credit reporting agency to temporarily lift or remove it.
 Once you make the request to lift a freeze the new law mandates that credit freeze be lifted in less than 1 hour.
 Just to be careful, however, you may want to plan ahead and lift the freeze a few days in advance just in case something happens.

 If you’re lifting the credit freeze because you’re applying for credit or a job, you can often find out which reporting agency the business will contact, and lift the freeze only with that company to save money.